 My downtime and hard work eventually lead me to another huge breakthrough:

-compatibility, not chemistry or physical attraction, was the crucial factor driving long-term relationship success!
+I discovered that compatibility, not chemistry or physical attraction, was the crucial factor driving long-term relationship success!

 I came to understand the traits I was looking for in a man were inseparably linked to my own unique character traits, and that if I wanted to recognize my ideal partner when I saw him, I’d have to partner with myself first.
 I realized I could use the small talk and game playing surrounding online dating to my advantage by asking men simple, open-ended questions about themselves and their lives to discreetly assess their compatibility.
 (I also realized that, by making these connecting questions fun, light, and flirty, I could easily avoid making every conversation or date feel like a joyless test or high stakes job interview!)
 I belatedly grasped the fact that relationships are built, not discovered, and that the skills I needed to date deliberately were the same skills I needed to find and keep true love.